Benj972/sf4_API/README.md

 ---------------
 This API is restricted to Bilemo client.

-To test API, you can create a client with the command 'php bin/console demo:load client'
+To test API, you can create a client with the command `php bin/console demo:load client`

-Set Content-Type: application / json in your request header and do POST request on api/login_check with those JSON parameters in request body:
+Set `Content-Type: application/json` in your request header and do POST request on `api/login_check` with those JSON parameters in request body:

     {